tarantool/doc/doc/book/box/engines/memtx.rst

 All the changes are being written to WAL files via the replica's WAL thread as if they are done locally.

 .. image:: memtx/replica-xlogs.svg

+By default, :ref:`replication <replication-architecture>` in Tarantool is asynchronous: if a transaction is committed locally on a master node, it does not mean it is replicated onto any replicas.

+:ref:`Synchronous replication <repl_sync>` exists to solve this problem.
+Synchronous transactions are not considered committed and are not responded to a client until they are replicated onto some number of replicas.

 For more information on replication, refer to the :doc:`corresponding chapter </book/replication/index>`.